tatsuya6502/dockvpn/README.md

 The TCP server uses `192.168.255.0/25` and the UDP server uses `192.168.255.128/25`.

-The client profile specifies `redirect-gateway def1`, meaning that after establishing the VPN connection, all traffic will go through the VPN.
+The server profile specifies the followings:

+- `push "redirect-gateway def1"`, meaning that after a client establishing the VPN connection, all traffic from the client will go through the VPN.
-This might cause problems if you use local DNS recursors which are not directly reachable, since you will try to reach them through the VPN and they might not answer to you.
-If that happens, use public DNS resolvers like those of Google (8.8.4.4 and 8.8.8.8) or OpenDNS (208.67.222.222 and 208.67.220.220).
+- `push "dhcp-option DNS 8.8.4.4"` and `push "dhcp-option DNS 8.8.8.8"`, to make a client to use public DNS resolvers from Google.

 ## Security discussion